MrFlygerian/portfolio-for-data-science/README.md

     -[Document Summarisation using Keras](https://github.com/MrFlygerian/NLP-Document-Summary): Using Keras to test the document summary capabilities upon a 'control text' (ALice in Wonderland) and a real world document I might actually want to summarise (some essays I wrote a while ago).

 2. ### Natural Language Processing
      -[Twitter sentiment analysis](https://github.com/MrFlygerian/TwitterSentimentAnalysis): Using Niave Bayes to classify opinions based on their tweets.

+                _Tools: nltk,

 3. ### Business Projects
      -[Monitoring product prices with scrapy](https://github.com/MrFlygerian/PriceTracker): jfiosjdfklsdf